 Yeats was buried in France, but on his deathbed he begged his wife, “If I die bury me up there [at Roquebrune] and then in a year’s time when the newspapers have forgotten me, dig me up and plant me in Sligo.”
 His wish was granted.
 Like many literary pilgrims before me I stood beside his grave in the churchyard in Drumcliffe and paid my respects.

-My journey along the Wild Atlantic Way began in the south in Cork.
-After a visit to the Titanic’s last port of call in Cobh and an obligatory stop at Blarney Castle, my friend Valerie and I headed southwest toward the four peninsulas that offer some of Ireland’s most jaw-dropping scenery: the Skibbereen, Beara, Kerry, and the Dingle.
-With only 17 days, it was impossible to see everything, so we chose to focus on the Kerry and Dingle Peninsulas.
+Our journey along the Wild Atlantic Way began in the southern town of Cork.
+After a visit to the Titanic’s last port of call in Cobh and an obligatory stop at Blarney Castle, my friend Valerie and I headed southwest toward some of Ireland’s most jaw-dropping scenery.
+With so much to see and do in Killarney, had been on our wish list, as had been the town of Skibbereen and the Beara Peninsula.
+But we found ourselves diverted again and again by historic sites and Ireland’s spectacular scenery.
+It soon became obvious that we couldn’t see everything in just 17 days, so we decided to focus on the Ring of Kerry and the Dingle Peninsula.

 In Kenmare, we were lured out of the car by the town’s multi-hued shopfronts and a street market.
 We strolled down a lane that might have come out of a 19th century lithograph, complete with old row cottages and a wooden steeple in the background.
 At the end of the road stood the Kenmare Stone Circle, a low mound where 15 stones are arranged in a circle around a massive center stone.